 Dismissal Under California Penal Code Section 1001.95

 The law changes in California once again.
-Starting January 1, 2021, Penal Code section 1001.95 will allow judges, over the prosecutor’s objection, to dismiss misdemeanor cases.
+Starting January 1, 2021, California Penal Code section 1001.95 will allow judges, over the prosecutor’s objection, to dismiss misdemeanor cases.
 This law seems to apply to DUI cases and a judge now can dismiss your DUI case.
 To do that, a judge has to be convinced that diversion is appropriate in your case.
 Also, you have to agree to continue your case for up to 24 months and do what the judge asks you to do.
-A judge might ask you to do an alcohol education program, visit a hospital and morgue, do AAs and community service.
+A judge might ask you to do an alcohol education program, visit a hospital and morgue, do AAs and/or community service.
 This is called a diversion because the criminal case is diverted from prosecution.
 The diversion, when offered, is offered based on the judge’s determination of conditions unique to specific defendants.
 So, it must be presented on a motion with supporting documents and arguments.
 Having an experienced Los Angeles DUI attorney will help you get your DUI case dismissed.
 Some crimes are excluded from the diversion.
-Currently, only this 4 categories are excluded:
+Currently, only these 4 categories are excluded:

 - 1) offenses registrable as sex offenses

 - 2) Domestic Violence Cases (California Penal Code sections 273.5)

 - 3) Domestic Battery (California Penal Code section 243(e)(1))